-In this class we will study what some historians call “the nadir of race relations” in America: the period of legalized segregation between the end of the Civil War and the birth of the Civil Rights Movement.
-We’ll begin by studying Reconstruction and then talk about race and class inequality in American history, race in the criminal justice system, how our circumstances impact our point of view, and the consequences of standing apart from the crowd.
-Topics include the Plessy v Ferguson decision of 1896 which legalized “separate but equal,” the rise of the Ku Klux Klan, Ida B. Wells’ groundbreaking research on lynching, the differing perspectives of Booker T. Washington and W.E.B.
+In this class we will study what some historians call “the nadir of race relations” in America: the period of legalized segregation between the end of the Reconstruction and the birth of the Civil Rights Movement.
+Subjects include race and class inequality in American history, race in the criminal justice system, how our circumstances impact our point of view, and the consequences of standing apart from the crowd.
+We’ll talk about the Plessy v Ferguson decision of 1896 which legalized “separate but equal,” the rise of the Ku Klux Klan, Ida B. Wells’ groundbreaking research on lynching, the differing perspectives of Booker T. Washington and W.E.B.
 DuBois, the trial of the “Scottsboro Boys,” the murder of Emmett Till, and the Brown v Board of Education decision in 1954 which finally overturned Plessy.

-Our first text will be Black Was the Ink by Michelle Coles.
-Our second text will be Harper Lee’s classic novel To Kill a Mockingbird, which we’ll examine in its own historical context: as a book written in 1960 about the 1930s.
+Our main text will be Harper Lee’s classic novel To Kill a Mockingbird, which we’ll examine in its own historical context: as a book written in 1960 about the 1930s.

 Instructor: Laura Fokkena